-- Decrease intake of alcohol, fats, and highly processed foods.
+- Decrease the intake of alcohol, fats, and highly processed foods.

 - Avoid the use of stimulants, such as coffee, caffeine, and high-sugar products.

 - Food allergies or chemical hypersensitivity can drain energy and cause fatigue.
-Additional tests are necessary to rule out allergy and/or hypersensitivity.
+Additional tests are necessary to rule out allergy and hypersensitivity.

-- Tendency of feeling cold: Consume warming foods such as chicken, lamb, scallions, sesame seeds, fish, baked tofu, soybeans, walnuts, eggs, lentils, black beans, lotus seeds, a little wine, ginger, cinnamon bark tea.
+- The tendency of feeling cold: Consume warming foods such as chicken, lamb, scallions, sesame seeds, fish, baked tofu, soybeans, walnuts, eggs, lentils, black beans, lotus seeds, a little wine, ginger, cinnamon bark tea.

-- Tendency of feeling hot or hot flushes: Consume cooling foods such as mulberries, apples, peaches, pears, fresh vegetables, mung beans, soybeans, tofu, soy sprouts, chrysanthemum flowers.
+- The tendency of feeling hot or hot flushes: Consume cooling foods such as mulberries, apples, peaches, pears, fresh vegetables, mung beans, soybeans, tofu, soy sprouts, chrysanthemum flowers.

 - Get regular exercise and adequate rest.